Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a painter with a brush, and her ideas flowed beautifully.
+1. She spoke as confidently as a painter with a brush, and her ideas flowed beautifully.

-2. He answered as confident as an artist at work, although the task was new.
+2. He answered as confidently as an artist at work, although the task was new.

 3. She stood as confident as a painter creating art, yet stayed patient.

-4. He walked forward as confident as a skilled artist, so others admired him.
+4. He walked forward as confidently as a skilled artist, so others admired him.

-5. She presented her project as confident as a painter finishing a masterpiece, and she felt proud.
+5. She presented her project as confidently as a painter finishing a masterpiece, and she felt proud.

 Best Use: “You seemed so natural while explaining.”
 “I felt as confident as a painter with a brush.”